Study permit cap hits York where it hurts

 (Riddhi Jani)

 Last year, over 800,000 international students arrived to start university in Canada.
 At York, international students make up 18 percent of the student population, many of whom come to Canada for a diploma and stay to build a life, thanks to the Canadian pathway to citizenship.
-This fall, the number of international students enrolled in university will be 35 per cent less.
+This fall, the number of new international students entering Canada will be 35 percent less.

 On Jan.
 22, the Federal Government announced that only 360,000 new study permits will be issued in 2024, which amounts to a 35 per cent reduction from 2023.
 Study permit renewals, as well as students applying for graduate and PhD programs, will not be affected.